 Advertisement

-But what happens when a two continental plates plow into each other?
-Once that occurs, the crust at their boundary gets displaced and forced upwards.
+But what happens when two continental plates plow into each other?
+Once that occurs, the earth's crust at their boundary gets displaced and forced upwards.
 Thus, a new mountain range comes into being.

 Both of these processes helped give birth to the Appalachians.
 Around 480 million years ago, an oceanic plate was getting subducted under the eastern part of North America, producing some volcanic mountains there.
 Then, 180 million years later, this region experienced some major uplift when the continent barreled into western Africa.

 Alas, the Appalachians eventually stopped growing.
 Over the past 200 million years, North America and Africa have been drifting apart.
 The former continent's eastern seaboard is no longer pommeling into another landmass — and at present, no ocean plates are getting subducted beneath it.
 Tectonically, then, the Appalachian region is inactive.
-With no mountain-building forces currently at play there, the area's slopes haven't been able to increase their stature in 200 million years.
+With no tectonic plates colliding there, the area's slopes haven't been able to increase their stature in 200 million years.

 All mountains are constantly experiencing some form of erosion, which tries to shrink them.
 Tectonically active ones can overcome this with new, uplifting growth.
 But since their development is now arrested, the Appalachians can't offset the wear of wind or precipitation.
 And so they're getting smaller.